Find an Approved Solicitor on the Bath Building Society

 Sample Enquires to our Call Center

 How do I search for a local solicitor on the Bath Building Society conveyancing panel?
-I have a car and am prepared to travel up to 20 miles to meet the lawyer.
+I have a car and am prepared to travel up to 25 miles to meet the conveyancer.

-Feel free to make use of the find a conveyancing panel search on this website.
+You can use the find a conveyancing panel tool on this page.
 Please choose the lender and your location and you will see a number of lawyer located nearest you.
 Alternatively you can type in the name of your proposed law firm and see if they are listed as being on the Bath Building Society solicitor panel.

 Transfer of Equity for Bath Building Society